Vaelatern/mdbook-d2-go/README.md

 theme_id = 0
 ```

+Check out the `example-with-d2` folder for a working mdbook example.

 ### Keeping SVGs skinny

 Your SVGs will be full size when loaded in mdbook by default.